Skip to main content

 • Regulation of Accountancy Profession

-The accountancy profession in Hong Kong S.A.R. is regulated by the Accounting and Financial Reporting Council (AFRC) of the Hong Kong Special Administrative Region (S.A.R.), under the Accounting and Financial Reporting Council Ordinance of 2021 (AFRCO).
+The accountancy profession in Hong Kong Special Administrative Region (S.A.R.) is regulated under a shared framework involving the Accounting and Financial Reporting Council (AFRC) and the Hong Kong Institute of Certified Public Accountants (HKICPA), pursuant to the Accounting and Financial Reporting Council Ordinance and the Professional Accountants Ordinance (Cap.
+50).

 • Audit Oversight Arrangements